f3-factory/F3com-data/databases/main.md

 This time the framework retrieves the product with the highest quantity (notice the `load()` method does not define any criteria, so all records in the table will be processed).
 Of course, the virtual field `mostNumber` will still give you the right figure if you wish to limit the expression to a specific group of records that match a specified criteria.

-You can also derive a value from another table:-
+You can also derive a value from another table:

 ``` php
 $item->supplierName=